TheMntnKing/ai-mafia-league/tasks/phase8.md

-# Phase 8: Replayable Logs + Viewer
+# Phase 8: Replayable Logs + CLI Progress

 **Goal:** Make the game replayable phase-by-phase in two modes: public (town view) and omniscient (all roles + private reasoning).
-Achieve this with a log schema upgrade, viewer UX improvements, and lightweight CLI progress.
+Achieve this with a log schema upgrade and lightweight CLI progress.

+**Status:** ✅ COMPLETE

 ---